mmusal/mmusal.github.io/_posts/BYM_Model.md

           }
 ```

+The dot_self function, multiplied with -0.5 is the application of equation  \eqref{eq:sqrddif}.
 It should be noted here that the variable declared as sum of $\phi$ on the last line of the puts a soft constraint on the mean of $\phi$ vector of 0 with a standard deviation of 0.0001.

-The data
+The data  section will include the time index we incorporate to our research.

 # References